Circassian paganism: Continuity

-Circassia was one of the few places in Europe that retained its native religious traditions for the longest time, with almost a continuity between the ancient traditions and the modern religiosity and world-view (Xabze), which syncrethized and maintained many of its native elements even in Islamic times.
-The Xabze beliefs and Sufi-Islamic beliefs are currently seen as complementary philosophies by some Circassians.
+Circassia was one of the few places in Europe that retained its native religious traditions for the longest time, up until Islamization in the 17th century, with almost a continuity between the ancient traditions and the modern religiosity and world-view (Khabze), which syncretized and maintained many of its native elements even in Islamic times.
+The Khabze beliefs and Sufi-Islamic beliefs are currently seen as complementary philosophies by some Circassians.